rob137/react-redux-shopping-list/README.md

+# React/Redux Shopping List
-# Converting a jQuery app to a React one for the practice
+Converting a jQuery app to a React one for the practice